Delhi Metro: Phase II

 A total of 123.3 km network of 86 stations and 10 routes and extensions was built.
-Seven routes were extensions of the Phase I network, three were new colour-coded lines, and three routes connect to other cities (the Yellow Line to Gurgaon and the Blue Line to Noida and Ghaziabad) of the national capital region in the states of Haryana and Uttar Pradesh.
-At the end of Phases I and II, the network's total length was 188.05 km and 145 stations became operational between 4 June 2008 and 27 August 2011.
+Seven routes were extensions of the Phase I network, three were new colour-coded lines, and three routes connect to other cities (the Yellow Line to Gurgaon and the Blue Line to Noida and Ghaziabad) of the National Capital Region in the states of Haryana and Uttar Pradesh.
+Upon the conclusion of Phases I and II, the network's total length was 188.05 km and 145 stations became operational between 4 June 2008 and 27 August 2011.